 Some of our best ideas are still waiting for the right moment.

 We call it preparation.
 It’s really procrastination.
-Eventually the due diligence phase yields to the do-nothing phase.
+Eventually the due-diligence phase yields to the do-it-later phase.
 And another good idea gets covered in cobwebs.

 There’s something to be said for beginning now and filling in the details as you go.
-Not that details aren’t important or that preparation isn’t necessary, but at some you’ve got to quit compiling data and start pursuing results.
+It’s not that details aren’t important or that preparation isn’t necessary, but at some point you have to quit compiling data and start pursuing results.

-When Abraham was older than just about everyone who will read these words, God told him, “Leave your country, your people, and your father’s household and go to the land I will show you.”
+When Abraham was well past the age where most people consider slowing down, God told him, “Leave your country, your people, and your father’s household and go to the land I will show you.”
 (Genesis 12:1)

-Abraham went, with no plan in place, knowing not what lay ahead, only that he was following the voice of God.
+Abraham went, not having a plan in place, not knowing exactly what lay ahead, only that he was following the voice of God.

-There is a time when it’s time to do just what Abraham did: take the first few steps, even if all the questions haven’t been answered and all the problems aren’t solved in advance.
+If there is something you know that you should do, maybe it’s time to do just what Abraham did: take the first few steps, even if all the questions haven’t been answered and all the problems aren’t solved in advance.